-If you are in need of any employer services that are required of you before you are hired or while you are on the job, book your appointment with Rocky Mount Family Medical.
-We can offer you high-quality occupational services in a timely manner!
-For more information, call us or schedule an appointment online!
+At Rocky Mount Family Medical, we can create a health plan with employer services that is specific to your needs.
+If you are in need of any employer services that are required of you before you are hired or while you are on the job, reach out to Rocky Mount Family Medical.
+Dr. Allison Angott and her team can offer you high-quality occupational services in a timely manner!
+For more information, contact us or request an appointment!
 We are conveniently located at 804 English Road, Suite 100 Rocky Mount, NC 27804.

 Table of Contents:

 What employer services does Rocky Mount Family Medical provide?

 Why should I see a doctor for pre-employment?

 Should I see a doctor if I get hurt at work?

 What medical information is an employer entitled to?